-Option 1 — Metadata: When creating a Cloud Server, leverage the metadata option to specify the pool(s).
+Option 1 — Metadata: When creating a cloud server, use the metadata option to specify the pool or pools.

 Metadata Key: RackConnectLBPool

-Regardless of which option you select:
+Regardless of which option you select, consider the following requirements:

 To get the name of one or more load balancer pools, contact your Support team.